 Each stakeholder sector will proceed to compile a list of at least three nominees for consideration by all of the stakeholder sectors.
 Sectors may nominate only individuals who have confirmed a willingness to serve on the GRC if appointed.
 Nominees do not need to be affiliated with an EIM stakeholder to be eligible.
-The sectors may nominate individuals from entities within their sector, but are not required to limit their nominations to such individuals and are encouraged to actively consider nominating individuals from beyond their sector.
-An individual may be nominated by more than one sector.
+The sectors may nominate individuals from entities within their sector, but are not required to limit their nominations to such individuals.

-To receive consideration for appointment, all initial nominations must be submitted by the sector liaison to the ISO Corporate Secretary by no later than July 26, 2019.
+To receive consideration for appointment, all initial nominations must be submitted by the sector liaison to the ISO Corporate Secretary by no later than [date to be inserted].
 Each nominee should submit a resume and/or statement of interest that describes the nominee's relevant background, experience and supporting information.
 Individuals or companies who wish to self-nominate a candidate should do so within the context of their participation in their applicable sector.

 The nominations identified by each stakeholder sector will be aggregated into an overall list of nominees.
 Each stakeholder sector will then numerically rank at least their top 12 nominees, including nominees identified by other sectors, in order of preference, with number 1 being the most preferred.
 While sectors are encouraged to establish individual rankings for all nominees, they will not be required to do so beyond the top 12 and instead will be permitted to rank the remaining individuals in tiers or other groupings if the sector does not believe it has a sufficient basis to make distinctions at the individual level.
-Ultimately, six separate rankings (one per sector) of all nominees will be created for joint consideration by the EIM Governing Body and the Board.
+Ultimately, five separate rankings (one per sector) of all nominees will be created for joint consideration by the EIM Governing Body and the Board.
 Stakeholder sector liaisons will determine, by general consensus of their sector, the process used by their sector to rank the nominees.

-By no later than August 16, 2019, each sector liaison will submit to the ISO Corporate Secretary the ranked list of nominees, which will be compiled and submitted to the EIM Governing Body and the Board for consideration.
+By no later than [date to be inserted], each sector liaison will submit to the ISO Corporate Secretary the ranked list of nominees, which will be compiled and submitted to the EIM Governing Body and the Board for consideration.